vippsas/vipps-recurring-api/vipps-recurring-api.md

 }
 ```

-**Please note:** There is no need to supply the agreement with a `price` field,
-this will be ignored since the user picks the allowed max amount themselves.

 **Restrictions when using variable amount:**

 - There is currently a limit of **20 000 NOK** for the `suggestedMaxAmount`.